nim-lang/Nim/doc/manual.rst

 Is operator
 -----------

-The ``is`` operator checks for type equivalence at compile time.
+The ``is`` operator checks for type equivalence during semantic analysis.
 It is therefore very useful for type specialization within generic code:

 .. code-block:: nim